140.656.01 Multilevel Statistical Models in Public Health

 - Implement and interpret results associated with Multi-level Statistical Models (MLMs)

 - Identify when and why MLMs can or should be used when they are unnecessary or possibly dangerous

 - Describe the implications of centering, contextual variables, missing data and ecological bias within MLMs

 - Methods of Assessment:

-Student evaluation based on a multiple choice exam and an analysis of a multilevel data set, presentation of the results, and a written scientific report of the analysis methods and results.
+Student evaluation based on four lab quizzes, two homework assignments (short abstract/report plus several short answer questions) and a final exam which is also an analysis of a multilevel data set, presentation of the results, and a written scientific report of the analysis methods and results.

 - Instructor Consent: